 New orders for Italy's industrial goods rose 1.7 percent from a month earlier in December of 2020, rebounding from an upwardly revised 1.4 percent drop in November.
 Demand from the domestic marker recovered (6.5 percent vs -3.7 percent) while that from the foreign market fell (-4.9 percent vs 2 percent).
 Year-on-year, factory orders jumped 7 percent, accelerating from a downwardly revised 5 percent gain in the previous month.
 Meantime, industrial sales declined 0.5 percent from the previous month and were up 1 percent from the previous year. source: National Institute of Statistics (ISTAT)

 Factory Orders in Italy averaged 0.29 percent from 1990 until 2020, reaching an all time high of 43.60 percent in May of 2020 and a record low of -31.20 percent in April of 2020.
 This page provides the latest reported value for - Italy Industrial New Orders - plus previous releases, historical high and low, short-term forecast and long-term prediction, economic calendar, survey consensus and news.
 Italy Industrial New Orders - data, historical chart, forecasts and calendar of releases - was last updated on August of 2022.

-Factory Orders in Italy is expected to be 2.50 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
-Looking forward, we estimate Factory Orders in Italy to stand at 0.80 in 12 months time.
-In the long-term, the Italy Industrial New Orders is projected to trend around 0.70 percent in 2020, according to our econometric models.
+Factory Orders in Italy is expected to be 1.00 percent by the end of this quarter, according to Trading Economics global macro models and analysts expectations.
+Looking forward, we estimate Factory Orders in Italy to stand at 0.60 in 12 months time.
+In the long-term, the Italy Industrial New Orders is projected to trend around 0.50 percent in 2022 and 0.30 percent in 2023, according to our econometric models.